Maximizing Your Web Content for Higher Revenue

 Writers often create a page of content, then include product capsules.
 Certainly, one can do this here at HubPages but why not turn things around by writing about actual products?
-This has proven far more effective than merely including a capsule.
+This has proven far more effective than merely including a capsule, and increasingly, this is frowned on.

-For example, if someone writes an article about how to curb acne and decsribes a product that works and how and why it works, can you see the potential in a page that not only tells readers how to curb acne using a certain product and then includes a capsule as to where it can be purchased?
+For example, if someone writes an article about how to curb acne and describes a product they've tried that worked for them, and they explain how and why or how fast it worked, can you see the potential in a page that not only tells readers how to curb acne using a certain product, gives an actual user experience, then includes a capsule as to where that particular product can be purchased?

 If your web content discusses a problem then points readers to a product that offers a solution, this increases your chance of earning from product capsules.

 Formatting Your Articles For Ad Block Placement